-With the switch in the AEM position, a low noise 3.3 V LDO on the WSTK Mainboard is used to power the Radio Board.
+With the switch in the AEM position, a low noise 3.3 V LDO on the mainboard is used to power the radio board.
 This LDO is again powered from the debug USB cable.
-The Advanced Energy Monitor is now also connected in series, allowing accurate high speed current measurements and energy debugging/profiling.
+The AEM is now also connected in series, allowing accurate high speed current measurements and energy debugging/profiling.

 With the switch in the USB position, radio boards with USB-support can be powered by a regulator on the radio board itself.
-BRD4150B does not contain an USB regulator, and setting the switch in the USB position will cause the EFR32 to be unpowered.
+BRD4168A does not contain a USB regulator, and setting the switch in the USB position will cause the EFR32 to be unpowered.

 Finally, with the switch in the BAT position, a 20 mm coin cell battery in the CR2032 socket can be used to power the device.
-With the switch in this position no current measurements are active.
+With the switch in this position, no current measurements are active.
 This is the recommended switch position when powering the radio board with an external power source.